Gene Carol Blunt1

 Last Edited=16 Dec 2005

-George Stewart gained the rank of Midshipman in the service of the Royal Navy, on board H.M.A.V.
+He gained the rank of Midshipman in the Royal Navy, on board H.M.A.V.
 Bounty.1

 Stewart's father claimed descent from the half-brother of Queen Mary Stuart, to whom she gave possession of the Orkney & Shetland Islands.
 He (the father) was born and was living on his property on the Island of Ronaldshay (Orkneys), but finding that his family could not enjoy the benefits of being sent to school, moved thence to the town of Stromness where he built a house.